 In most cases, the answer is “yes”, it’s cheaper to boondock than to stay in RV parks.
 But it depends on what RV park you’re comparing it to.

-Some RV parks located away from urban areas will offer monthly rates so low that you can save more money on their grounds than by boondocking.
+Some RV parks located in remote areas will offer monthly rates so low that you can save more money staying there than by boondocking.
 It’s common for some of these parks to offer monthly rates as low as $150.00 a month, and still offer you electrical, water, and sewage hookups.
 However, these parks will charge you separately for the electricity.
 But, electrical costs generally work out to $75.00 to $125.00 a month on average usage.